EnoF/merge-vs-rebase/README.md

 ##Introduction
 This introduction paragraph will be modified by the branch `intromod` and `introcon`.
 To display the effect an merge commit, we will create some commits in between.
+The merge commit will have several effects on your git history:
+ * Your history will display multiple history lines
+ * Your history will not be able to rebase before the merge commit

 The branch `jumping` will be